Mephisto (Marvel)

 One account claimed by Mephisto was that he was born by others by his kind by a cosmic being that was the first in existence.
 During that time, it came to experience loneliness and used its power to create life to keep it company.
 However, as it lacked a concept of good and evil it simply took a part of itself and gave it independent life.
 This saw the creation of Mephisto and his kind where the demon horde dispersed across existence.
 Eventually, their actions came to displease their creator who destroyed them rather than modify their existence.
 Afterwards, the entity out of loneliness decided to commit cosmic suicide thus creating a new reality leading to the rebirth of the demons into this universe whilst the remains of their creator became the Infinity Gems.
 (Silver Surfer v3 #45)

-A million years, in the form of a snake he appeared before a human boy whose tribe had been slaughtered by the Wendigo.
-He offered the mortal a chance at revenge where he accepted to be bonded to the Spirit of Vengeance thus turning the boy into the first Ghost Rider.
+According to Lilith, Mephisto in the form of a snake was responsible for tricking Eve and Adam into eating the fruit from the Tree of Knowledge leading to their banishment from the Garden of Eden.
+(Spirits of Ghost Rider: Mother of Demons v1 #1) A million yeas ago, in the form of a snake he appeared before a young man belonging to a tribe of mammoth-riding early humans who had been slaughtered by a Wendigo.
+He offered the man the power to avenge his people in exchange for guessing his name, and bonded him to a Spirit of Vengeance to make him the first Ghost Rider.
 (Avengers v8 #7) Later on, he once again appeared as a fiery snake in order to speak to Fan Fei who was the first Iron Fist in the world and had been banished from K'un-Lun.
 Mephisto attempted to tempt her into conquering primitive humans and rule them through tyranny but she rejected him.
 This saw him then stirring the savage Gorgilla tribes and sent them after Fan Fei along with her primitive human charges with her managing to repel these efforts.
 Mephisto then decided to give an advantage to the Gorgilla King by helping him find the Power Stone of the Infinity Gems thus giving him the strength to overpower the Iron Fist.
 (Avengers v8 #13)

 Centuries ago, he was noted to had spoken to Apocalypse and incited him to battle the false gods that had mocked the immortal Mutant.
 (Avengers v8 #38)